CodeYourFuture/curriculum/common-content/en/module/onboarding/goals/index.md

 #### Version control

-You will have tracked changes to data (your code) over time with Git and GitHub.
+_By the end of this module_ you will have tracked changes to data (your code) over time with Git and GitHub.
 Your goal is to build a mental model of Git "trees" and begin learning ways to travel through files using the "time machine" of Git.

 #### Requirements and Testing

-You will have tested your work using acceptance criteria, manual testing, and automated testing.
+_By the end of this module_ , you will have tested your work using acceptance criteria, manual testing, and automated testing.
 Your goal is to interpret requirements and write code to meet acceptance criteria.

 #### Code review

-You will have revised, refactored, and reviewed code using code review.
+_By the end of this module_ you will have revised, refactored, and reviewed code using code review.
 Your goal is to form the habits of a professional who can think, talk, and write in a technical context.

 #### Data

-You will have manipulated data with HTML, Git, and Google Sheets.
+_By the end of this module_ you will have manipulated data with HTML, Git, and Google Sheets.
 Your goal is to begin to understand how data is structured and how to manipulate it.

 #### Scientific method

-You will have written and asked well-structured developer questions.
+_By the end of this module_ you will have written and asked well-structured developer questions.
 Your goal is to build a strategy to methodically solve problems.

 #### Enrollment

-You will have enrolled as a Trainee.
+_By the end of this module_ you will have enrolled as a Trainee.
 Your goal is to complete the onboarding process and enroll as a Trainee.